Travel. Share. Design. Learn.

 How it works

-CoDA strives towards finding the right balance between community work, sightseeing and down time for our participants.
-Our groups tend to be small with six to 12 designer participants.
+CoDA strives towards finding the right balance between community work, project context and down time for our participants.
+Our groups tend to be small with six to 12 participants.
 This ensures our projects are truly collaborative, that experiences are rewarding and that voices are heard.

 For project work, seven to 12 days is the preferred length of time.
 This allows time for discovery, project definition and for ideas to incubate.
 It also allows time for practical constraints such as material sourcing and fabrication to produce tangible design solutions.
 By tangible, we mean realized outcomes, not simply ideas.
 CoDA provides translators and facilitates all community interactions ensuring a co-operative, relaxed and fun environment to work within.